susyhaga/CONTACT_BOOK_manager/README.md

 # Getting Started with Create React App

 ## Description
-This is a contact book application project where users can easily manage their contact list.
-Features include adding new contacts, editing existing information, saving or canceling edits, and removing unwanted contacts.
-To simulate a realistic experience, I created a fake API for managing phone contacts, and all changes are stored in Local Storage, ensuring that the contact list is dynamically updated based on user interaction.
-"The responsive aspect is missing, and the layout also needs improvement."
+This TO-DO-LIST manager project enables users to effortlessly "add", "remove", "edit", "classify" and "create new tasks".
+User modifications are permanently saved in the browser's cache, eliminating the need for an API or database.
+As a single-page application (SPA), it allows users to seamlessly navigate to a separate route for task registration, leading to significantly faster page loading times.

 ## Features
-* Add new contacts
+* Add new tasks
-* Remove existing contacts
+* Remove existing tasks
-* Edit contacts information
+* Edit tasks
-* Created a fake contacts api
 * Storage in the browser's cache

 ## Usage Instructions